A comprehensive guide to brand strategy

 2. Brand Strategy

-I call this the 4V framework because it entails developing your Vision, Value, Voice and Visuals which I’ll discuss in-depth later in this guide.
+We call this the 4V framework because it entails developing your Vision, Value, Voice and Visuals which I’ll discuss in-depth later in this guide.

 When walking through the 4Vs you will immediately see why you need an overarching life vision before you start branding yourself or business.
 Your life vision feeds the 4V framework and the outputs of this framework are used to build your brand guidelines.